Intervention/docs/image/v4/modifying-images/resizing.md

 > public Image::resizeCanvas(null|int|Fraction $width = null, null|int|Fraction $height = null, null|string|ColorInterface $background = null, string|Alignment $alignment = Alignment::CENTER): ImageInterface

-This function changes the size of the image borders without recalculating the actual image.
-If the specified sizes are larger than the original, the image area is added in the specified color.
-If the specified sizes are smaller, the original image area is cropped.
+This function changes the canvas size without resampling the image.
+If the specified sizes are larger than the original, new area is added in the specified color.
+If the specified sizes are smaller, the image is cropped.
 The specified position is taken into account and determines where the original image is fixed.

 #### Parameters